-This beautifully made and penetrating film is tribute to Tracker Riley, one of the greatest of all Aboriginal trackers as told by his family and descendants.
-His life encompassed a period of great oppression in the history of Aboriginal people, but, Tracker Riley’s legendary skills and deep humanity lifted him above the ignorance of the times.
+This beautifully made and captivating film is tribute to Riley and told by his family and descendants.
+His life encompassed a period of great oppression in the history of Aboriginal people, but, tracker Riley’s legendary skills and deep humanity lifted him above the ignorance of the times.

 Blacktracker went on to inspire Rachel Perkins’s award-winning film One Night The Moon, which starred singer Paul Kelly and Aboriginal singer Ruby Hunter.

 - Bernadette Yhi Riley - Narrator

 - 4 September 1997 - TV release Australia

 - 1996 (VHS), 2005 (DVD)